van001/contract_1st_development/README.md

 This project is one of the series of projects that I will be building before I build the next generation website for her.

 # Philosophy
-Since I am a big fan of automation, I am going to pick tools/ technoligies and build architecture & frameworks to help me automate the build, deployment and testing process while keeping the cost as low as possible.
+Since I am a big fan of automation, I am going to pick tools/ technologies and build architecture & frameworks to help me automate the build, deployment and testing process while keeping the cost as low as possible.